 Their journey with Maths Pathway began by creating an environment where their students felt empowered to learn and were given the opportunities they needed to fill the gaps that exist in their learning.

-“If you’re just teaching to the middle you’re really losing those students at the top end and at the lower end who need that further support.”
+“If you’re just teaching to the middle you’re really losing those students at the top end and at the lower end who need that further support.” – Bridget, Teacher Park Ridge State High School

 “[Now] everyone comes into the classroom with an expectation, a high expectation, this entire time, is all going to be about learning and engaging mathematically with strategies, and with learning that’s fun.”
+Bridget explained after implementing Maths Pathway.

 Maths Pathway brings relationships to the forefront, building in dedicated time for teachers to meet with every student to set learning goals, reflect on their learning and discuss continuous progress.
-And with live data on hand, teachers can get a clear picture of each student’s current learning needs so they can provide meaningful feedback and direction.
+With live data on hand, teachers can get a clear picture of each student’s current learning needs so they can provide meaningful feedback and direction.

 By understanding students learning profiles teachers really get to know their students and can create a strong foundation for a positive learning environment.
 They can afford the time to encourage each individual to recognise their progress and experience success in maths.
 Often, for the very first time.